pathikrit/stamp/README.md

 [See the tests for more examples](src/test/scala/com/github/pathikrit/stamp/FormatLikeSpec.scala)

-See also: [ScalaVerbalExpressions](https://github.com/pathikrit/ScalaVerbalExpressions) - another library for writing self-documenting regexes.
+See also: [ScalaVerbalExpressions](https://github.com/pathikrit/ScalaVerbalExpressions) - a library for writing self-documenting regex.